karaoc/dayz.test/[Server-Hosting]-BaseBuildingSettings.md

 - 0 = The player will not get his kit after building his territory flag.
 - 1 = The player will get his kit back after building the first stage of the territory flag.

+Since this is currently the last setting you don't need the comma at the end !

 ***

     {